leucinw/autoBAR/README.md

 # How to run

 To make it flexible to use, this program was designed to be run in either interactive or automated mode.
-In the interactive mode, one can choose to run an individual step depending on the requirement.
+In the interactive mode, an individual step can be run depending on the requirement.
-In the automated mode, this program will automatically go through all steps untill it exits.
+In the automated mode, this program will automatically go through all steps until it exits.

 * Interactive mode
   ```shell